 I repeated this dinner numerous times in my career, but this show never again reached the thrill of its original occurrence.
 That night in “Casablanca” best exemplified what I did with my work then.

 Today my grand affairs mostly involve Northwest history, for which I was trained in graduate school.
 However back in the 80’s and 90’s, I presented other cultures and times in my gala occasions.
-Among these many thematic experiences was the above mentioned Indonesian rijsttafel, from which today’s entry originated.
-A rijsttafel is a banquet of delicacies from this southeast Asian republic, formerly known at the Dutch East Indies.
+Among these many thematic experiences was this Indonesian rijsttafel, from which today’s entry originated.